DeekshithaMunigala/Currency-Converter/README.md

 - Dropdown menus for selecting source and target currencies.
 - Real-time exchange rate updates.
 - Display of the converted amount based on user input.
+-
+## Demo

+You can see a live demo of the FAQ accordion [here](https://currency-converter-rosy-nu.vercel.app/)

 ## Getting Started